nevesnunes/env/common/code/cheats/reversing.md

 - monitor memory maps - snapshot at `entry()`, then check if executable section became writable and modified at later snapshot
 - binary patching, code injection, fault inducing
 - alternative to reverse debugging: vm snapshots
+- images
+    - produce a blank image, add one pixel (say purple - that is 50% Red, 50% Blue, 0% Green), change the color of the pixel, then change the location of the pixel, to see how the BMP binary code changes.

 - [Tampering and Reverse Engineering - Mobile Security Testing Guide](https://mobile-security.gitbook.io/mobile-security-testing-guide/general-mobile-app-testing-guide/0x04c-tampering-and-reverse-engineering)